-Bale Walks Out Of Interview After Wales Defeat
+Bale walks out of interview after Wales defeat

 Kasper Dolberg scored twice before late goals from Joakim Maehle and Martin Braithwaite sent Denmark into the quarter-finals with an emphatic win in Amsterdam.

-It brought up the first time Wales have lost successive matches at a major tournament – after their defeat to Italy in the group stage – with Robert Page's team also having Harry Wilson sent off late on.
+It brought up the first time Wales has lost successive matches at a major tournament – after its defeat to Italy in the group stage – with Robert Page's team also having Harry Wilson sent off late on.

-Indeed, Wales were on the receiving end of a result which saw Denmark become the first team to score four or more goals in consecutive matches in European Championship history.
+Indeed, Wales was on the receiving end of a result which saw Denmark become the first team to score four or more goals in consecutive matches in European championship history.

-After a bright start in which he went close with a long-range strike, one of three attempts he managed in total, Bale was a peripheral figure following a clever tactical tweak from Denmark coach Kasper Hjulmand, whose team will face either the Netherlands or the Czech Republic in Baku next Saturday.
+After a bright start in which he went close with a long-range strike, one of three attempts he managed in total, Bale was a peripheral figure after a clever tactical tweak from Denmark coach Kasper Hjulmand, whose team will face either Netherlands or Czech Republic in Baku next weekend's quarter-final.

-The 31-year-old – who is due to return to Real Madrid after spending 2020-21 on loan at Tottenham – said before the tournament that he had made a decision on his future, though he would not reveal it until Wales' campaign was over.
+The 31-year-old, who is due to return to Real Madrid after spending 2020-2021 on loan at Tottenham Hotspur, said before the tournament that he had made a decision on his future, though he would not reveal it until Wales's campaign was over.

-Wales captain Gareth Bale reflects on a disappointing loss to Denmark and sensationally walks off when asked about his international future. #beINEURO2020 #EURO2020 #WALDEN— beIN SPORTS (@beINSPORTS_EN) June 26, 2021

-However, asked to expand on that in a pitch-side interview on BBC Sport following Wales' defeat, Bale walked immediately out of shot.
+However, asked to expand on that in a pitch-side interview after Wales's defeat, Bale walked immediately out of shot.

-Prior to the refusal to discuss his next move, both domestically and internationally, Wales' record goalscorer said: "Of course, not how we wanted the game to go.
+Prior to the refusal to discuss his next move, both domestically and internationally, Wales's record goalscorer said: "Of course, not how we wanted the game to go.

 "We started very well the first 25 minutes.
 Conceded a goal and the game changed a little bit.
 We came out in the second half trying to play but unfortunately made a mistake to concede the goal which I guess killed the momentum on our side.